NXLog Legacy Documentation

 SearchAllCertStores

-This optional boolean directive, when set to TRUE, enables the loading of all available Windows certificates into NXLog, for use during remote certificate verification.
+This optional directive, supported only on Windows, if set to TRUE, enables the loading of all available Windows certificates into NXLog for use during remote certificate verification.
 Any required certificates must be added to a Windows certificate store that NXLog can access.
 This directive is mutually exclusive with the CAThumbprint, CADir, and CAFile directives.

 SSLCipher